nodatime/nodatime/www/unstable/userguide/migration-to-2.md

 Note that binary serialization for `Offset` _is_ compatible with 1.x, other than the value being truncated to a whole number of seconds: the serialized form is still based on milliseconds.
+(Serialized data which stored values which are now outside the range of valid values cannot be deserialized, however.)

 Serialization
 ====